anukalpchat/taqneeq_agent/COPILOT.md

 **Section 3: Reasoning Framework**
 ```
-For each failure cluster, analyze THREE dimensions:
+For each failure cluster, analyze FIVE dimensions:

 1. PATTERN DETECTION
    - Is this isolated or systemic?
    - What's the specific segment? (bank + card + amount + time)
+   - Is this a single-provider issue or system-wide stress?
    - Example: "HDFC Rewards >₹5K failing at 2PM" = pattern
    - Example: "Random HDFC failures" = noise
+   - Example: "All providers slow simultaneously" = traffic surge

 2. COST-BENEFIT ANALYSIS
    Calculate: